Photo by Surf fly Fishing for Perch Setup in California.

 Try renting

-The good idea is to test your tolerance for this ”Glamping” and fly fishing adventure on several weekends.
+The good idea is to test your tolerance for this “Glamping” and fly-fishing adventure on several weekends.
 There are dozens of RV rental places scattered throughout the US and Canada, as well as a plethora of RV Parks.

 No game in town more nuanced than fly fishing

 Even if you do tie flies, it’s important to always stop at local fly shops, and if there’s more than one – all of them.
-Like your home fly shop, some good information flows most effortlessly when buying a few locally tied flies.
+Like your home fly shop, some good information flows effortlessly when buying locally tied flies.
 Relying on local fly shops, as you know, is especially valuable if you’re well beyond your border knowledge.
-Things like the ebb and flow of coastal tidal creeks, the significance of weather reports, and interior freshwater hatches are crucial to success in unfamiliar coordinates.
+Things like the ebb and flow of coastal tidal creeks, the significance of weather reports, and interior freshwater hatches are crucial to success at unfamiliar coordinates.

-Exclusive FLM.com stories by TJ Douglas:
+Exclusive FLM.com fiction stories by TJ Douglas: